Recovery: 1-2 weeks

 - I had a past mastectomy and now wish to restore my breast

 Candidates for Breast Reconstruction

 Anyone who has had surgery for breast cancer that has significantly affected the shape of their chest/ breasts should at the very least have a consultation with a plastic surgeon.
 This way they can learn about what options there are to restore their chest to its pre-cancer surgery shape.
 The ideal candidate for reconstruction should be in good overall health and have realistic expectations about what breast reconstruction can accomplish.

 An expander is basically an empty breast implant that is placed under the skin following a mastectomy.
 The implant is filled over the course of several weeks to slowly stretch the skin until there is enough room for the breast implant to be placed.
 Once the breast pocket is created, the expander can be removed and the permanent implant can be placed.

 How long does it take to recover from reconstructive breast surgery?

 After breast reconstruction, you can expect a week or two to recover.
 You should take this time off work and avoid movements that could strain the chest.
 Your exact recovery and results will depend on the technique used during your reconstruction procedure.
 Swelling can take many months to resolve following your procedure, so it’s important to be patient with judging your final results.

 How long does breast reconstruction take?

-Your breast reconstruction procedure can take anywhere from 1-6 hours depending on whether you are having implants placed or a tissue transfer.
+Your breast reconstruction procedure can take anywhere from one to six hours depending on whether you are having implants placed or a tissue transfer.
 Tissue and fat transfer techniques typically take longer.

 How long does the pain last after breast reconstruction?